protojour/domain-engine/docs/src/map.md

 A `map` statement describes how one [`def`](def.md) maps to another (and sometimes vice versa) — how data flows between them.

-They are often used for expressing transformations, or in _domain translation_, i.e. how a `def` imported from a foreign domain maps to a `def` in the current domain, and ultimately describe how data can be flow from [data stores](data_stores.md) to [interfaces](interfaces.md) and back again.
+They are often used for expressing transformations, or in _domain translation_, i.e. how a `def` imported from a foreign domain maps to a `def` in the current domain, and ultimately how data can flow from [data stores](data_stores.md) to [interfaces](interfaces.md) and back again.

 The `map` statement has two arms, each containing a `def` identifer.
 For mapping values between one arm and another, we use variables.
 Variable names can be anything, you can make them up as you go along.